+Motor development includes both fine motor and gross motor skills.
 When a baby spends a lot of time on their backs or stomachs, it helps to develop their coordination, balance, and muscle strength.
-And after a lot of concentration and practice, babies will be able to reach and grasp objects, and roll over, among others.
+And after a lot of concentration and practice, babies will be able to reach and grasp objects, roll over, sit up and follow a moving object with their eyes, among other things.
+Your child will keep enhancing their motor skills until they can perform very complex movements later on.
+Here is how this development proceeds in babies:

 Sitting and Reaching

-An example would be where a baby sits on a rug, looking at a toy that is just out of her reach.
+You baby might be sitting on a rug, looking at a toy that is just out of her reach.
 She leans over, picks up the toy, and plays with it.
 Her back muscles have developed enough to provide stability while sitting.
 Now she can shift her weight, reach across her body and grasp an object.
 Soon she will push herself forward onto her hands and knees.

 Cruising and Standing

-At about one year of age, she can sit on the rug as she busily pulls apart pop beads.
-She sees one of her friends sitting comfortably on a couch, and wants to join the fun.
-She grabs onto the sofa, pulls herself to standing, and cruises along the edge moving toward her friend.
-As she begins to stand unsupported, it helps to increase the strength and control in her back and legs.
-Next, she’ll push a small chair or across the room.
+Yesterday I watched a one year old sitting on a rug, busily pulling a puzzle apart.
+She saw one of her friends sitting comfortably on a couch, and wanted to join the fun.
+She grabbed onto the sofa, pulling herself to standing, and cruised along the edge moving toward her friend.
+Practicing standing unsupported helps to increase the strength and control in her back and legs.
+Soon she’ll be ale to push a toy pram across the room.
 And finally, she’ll take her first steps.

 Walking Is Powerful!

 It is a big deal when a toddler begins to walk independently.
-She quickly moves from one object to the next, exploring her own world!
-Yet she also needs to know that a caring adult is nearby to provide encouragement and security.
+Finally they are able to move from one object to the next, exploring the world on their own!
+Yet children will also needs to know that a caring adult is nearby to provide encouragement and security.

 A Supportive Environment

 The physical environment plays a key role.
 There should be open spaces so infants can roll and early walkers can toddle without bumping into things.
-A sturdy chair with arms helps the toddler learn how to get in and out of the sitting position.Three or four carpeted steps and a short incline help them understand spatial relationships and how to move themselves up and down.
+A sturdy chair with arms helps the toddler learn how to get in and out of the sitting position.While swings, steps and ramps help them understand spatial relationships and how to move themselves up and down.

 - Play chasing games to encourage movement.